Individual Insurance Plans in Canada

 Frequently Asked Questions

 Yes, especially if you need dental, prescriptions, or paramedical services not covered by provincial plans like OHIP or AHCIP.
-For self-employed individuals and those without employer benefits, it provides critical financial protection against unexpected medical costs.
+For self-employed individuals and those without employer benefits, it provides financial protection against unexpected medical costs.

 Basic individual plans start around $60 per month but offer limited coverage.
 The best value often comes from mid-range plans that cover $1,000+ in annual dental and drug costs, ensuring your premiums actually translate into usable benefits.